mafintosh/p2p-workshop/README.md

 # p2p-workshop

-Github pages repo for workshop about p2p.
+Github pages repo for a workshop to learn about p2p.

-Goto https://mafintosh.github.io/p2p-workshop to try it out.
+Go to https://mafintosh.github.io/p2p-workshop to try it out.

 ## License